Los Angeles LGBTQ Divorce Attorneyget your free case evaluation

 Residency Requirements for Gay Divorce in Los Angeles

 California waives the residency requirement for gay couples.
 The state will allow couples who were married in the state to request a divorce, regardless of where they currently live.
 However, it is important to understand that California may not have jurisdiction over certain legal issues that affect your divorce.
-It’s important to work with an attorney who can help you navigate these very complex situations.
+It’s important to work with an experienced LGBTQ divorce lawyer in Los Angeles who can help you navigate these very complex situations.

 Divorce Will Take a Minimum of Six Months